 Board Games: Now is the time to dust off those board games and get everyone involved.
 Remember a time when you spent so much time sitting in traffic and getting home so tired that you could barely keep a conversation with your family?
 Well, now that you’re home, take this time to relax more and spend some time with them.
 My kids love putting together puzzles, so we’re doing more of that.

-Stay Positive: Staying positive during times of adversity has been scientifically proven to lessen the impact stress and fear can have on the outcomes.
+Stay Positive/Tune Out: Staying positive during times of adversity has been scientifically proven to lessen the impact of stress and fear on the outcomes.
 I’ve had my moments when shortness of breath I would normally associate with allergy season has left me panicked and waiting for the next symptom to show up.
 I’m sure a lot of us are overreacting to normal headaches, coughs, and sneezes as well.
 Let’s remember to stay calm and positive.
 Minimize social media interactions to only a few minutes a day.
 Take an entire week off if you must.
 The goal is to prioritize your mental health over everything else.